-2. Add eggs, banana and vanilla to the blender.
+- Add eggs, banana, optional vanilla extract and vanilla protein powder to the blender.
 Blend.

-4. Pour batter from blender into even size pancakes.
-I tend to stick to a medium to small size so they’re easier to flip.
+- Pour batter from the blender into even size pancakes.
+I tend to stick to a medium to a small size so they’re easier to flip.

 Kids LOVE these by the way.